 - Born May 9, 1960 in Los Angeles, CA USA

-Gwynn was signed by the Padres and scout Cliff Ditto as the third round pick of the 1981 amateur draft and made hit pro debut that summer.
+Gwynn was signed by the Padres and scout Cliff Ditto as the third round pick of the 1981 amateur draft and made his pro debut that summer.
 He split the year between the Walla Walla Padres, with whom he hit .331 to win the Northwest League batting crown and MVP award, and the Amarillo Gold Sox, where he hit .462 in 23 games.
 He hit .328 for the Hawaii Islanders in 1982 and made his big league debut with the Padres in July.
 He hit .289 in 54 games that year; it was considered an excellent start to his career, but it would be the only season in which he failed to hit .300 in the majors!
 After beginning 1983 on the disabled list, he hit .342 in 17 games with the Las Vegas Stars before returning to the majors for good in June.
 His .309 average in 82 big league games that season turned out to be the second lowest of his career, tied with the 1990 season.
 In his 20 years, he never had an OPS+ below 100, with the 105 he achieved in 1983 being his lowest ever.

 He never won the MVP award, but was in the top 10 seven times, and came as close as 3rd in 1984 when his team went to the World Series.
 Many persons think he should have win the award in 1987, when it was given to Andre Dawson; in a revote conducted by sportswriters in 2020, he finished first in a tight race, but in the real vote, he was just 8th.
-He ranks 21st all time on the Black Ink test of assessing player performance and # 13 on the Hall of Fame Monitor test.
+He ranks 21st all time on the Black Ink test of assessing player performance and 17th on the Hall of Fame Monitor test.